half-aseke/vibration-condition-monitoring/README.md

-# vibration-condition-monitoring
-Vibration-based condition monitoring and anomaly detection using CWRU bearing data, signal processing, FFT, RMS, and Isolation Forest.

 # Vibration-Based Condition Monitoring and Anomaly Detection

 ## Overview

 This project presents a vibration-based condition monitoring framework for identifying abnormal operating conditions in rotating machinery using signal processing and machine-learning-assisted anomaly detection techniques.

-The analysis utilizes the Case Western Reserve University (CWRU) Bearing Data Center dataset and evaluates vibration behavior under normal, ball fault, and inner race fault conditions.
+The analysis utilizes data from the Case Western Reserve University (CWRU) Bearing Data Center and evaluates vibration behavior under normal, ball fault, and inner race fault conditions.
 The project demonstrates methodologies commonly used in predictive maintenance and condition-monitoring applications.

 ---

 ## Objectives

-The primary objectives of this project were:
+The primary objectives of this project were to:

 - Analyze vibration measurements from rotating machinery
 - Extract condition indicators from sensor data